mikelm2020/video-streaming/README.md

 ### Prerequisites

-* This project use a postgreSQL local database.
+This project use a postgreSQL local database.
-* Crate a JSON file with eviroment variables

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repository
    ```sh
    git clone https://github.com/mikelm2020/video-streaming.git
    ```
+2. Create the python virtual enviroment
-2. Create the virtual enviroment through of local requirements file in the requirements folder
+3. Prepare the virtual enviroment through of local requirements file in the requirements folder
    ```sh
    pip install -r requirements/local.txt
    ```
-3. Create a JSON file with enviroment variables in the video_streaming folder
+4. Create a JSON file with enviroment variables in the video_streaming folder

-4. The eviroment variables are used in the settings
+5. The enviroment variables are used in the settings

 <p align="right">(<a href="#readme-top">back to top</a>)</p>